 Proposed Rule: Use of Lead Free Pipes, Fittings, Fixtures, Solder and Flux for Drinking Water

 EPA proposes to make conforming changes to existing regulations based on the Reduction of Lead in Drinking Water Act (RLDWA) and the Community Fire Safety Act enacted by Congress.
 The proposed regulation would modify the definition of lead free plumbing products (e.g., pipes, fittings and fixtures) to conform to the statute enacted by Congress that prohibits a lead content level above 0.25%.
 The proposal also includes labeling requirements that will allow users of these products to identify plumbing devices that meet the new “lead free” definition.
 Labeling will reduce the likelihood that non-lead free products are used in plumbing that is intended for drinking water use.
 Additionally, the proposal includes requirements for manufacturers to certify that they are meeting these new requirements.
-EPA is requesting comments on the proposal during the comment period which has been extended to now end on May 17, 2017.
+EPA requested comments on the proposal during the comment period which ended on May 17, 2017.

 Past Public Meeting Federal Register Notices, Presentations, and Summary of the Act